-This Grilled Blackened Salmon comes together in just under 30 minutes and is perfect for a light and fresh summer dinner!
-The salmon is seasoned with our homemade blackening seasoning, grilled until tender and flaky, then topped with our Grilled Pineapple Salsa.
-It’s both sweet and spicy, but perfectly balanced.
-Quick, healthy, and beautiful, this salmon recipe checks all the boxes!
+This Grilled Blackened Salmon comes together in just under 30 minutes and is perfect for a light and fresh weeknight dinner!
+The salmon is seasoned with my homemade blackening seasoning, grilled until tender and flaky, then topped with Grilled Pineapple Salsa.
+It’s both sweet and spicy, but very well balanced.
+Quick, flavor-packed, and beautiful, this salmon recipe checks all the boxes!

-If you love this recipe, be sure to try our Blackened Salmon BLT with Tarragon Aioli, Salmon Tacos, or Blackened Mahi Mahi next!
-We’ve got tons of easy seafood recipes, no matter what you’re craving!
+If you love this recipe, be sure to try my Blackened Salmon BLT Sandwich, Baked Salmon Tacos, or Blackened Mahi Mahi next!
+I’ve got tons of easy seafood recipes, no matter what you’re craving!

 Ingredient Notes

 - Salmon filets: Use any variety of salmon you like!
-This is Atlantic salmon, though you can check out our salmon guide for more information on the different species.
+This is Atlantic salmon, though you can of course use wild salmon.
+Check out my salmon guide for more information on the different species.

-- Olive oil: We’re using extra virgin olive oil for flavor, but you just need a little oil to help the spices stick to the salmon fillet.
-Grapeseed, avocado, or canola oil is fine.
+- Olive oil: You just need a little oil to help the spices stick to the salmon fillet.
+Grapeseed, avocado, or canola oil are also fine.

 - Pineapple avocado salsa: grilled pineapple slices tossed with diced avocado, jalapeño, red onion, lime juice, cilantro, olive oil, and Kosher salt.
 Taste and adjust seasoning as needed.